On Left and Right Anarchists

 We don’t have a lot of examples where this has been done.
 Probably the best example was revolutionary Catalonia, which only lasted about three years before it was crushed by Franco’s Fascists.
 The Zapatistas in Chiapas and the Kurds in Rojava seem to be making it work, but that has only been going on for a few years so far.
 I’ll admit it: We’re trying to create something new.
 But that certainly doesn’t mean that it’s impossible.
 Were airplanes impossible?
 And some of us believe that it’s not only possible, and desirable, but necessary, because otherwise ecocide will soon kill us all.

-However, I’ve lived in the USA all my life, and I love my homeland.
+And I’m sometimes asked why I don’t leave.
+Well, I’ve lived in the USA all my life, and I love my homeland.
+This is where all my friends and relatives live.
 I love this country the way that you love your brother when you discover that he has been stealing cars and you beg him to go straight.
 I love this country the way that you love your daughter when she contracts a terrible disease and you search desperately for a cure.
 It’s not hate to want to change what has gone wrong.
 I don’t abandon my family just because they’ve fallen into difficulty.
 In fact, that kind of abandonment sounds to me more like the behavior of someone who believes in separateness and capitalism.

 Who makes the rules?
 Who decides how things are done?
 What rights would we have?